 “I ended up being a trainer for the team”, admits Weaver.
 “I made the team… in a way”.

 “See!
-You found a way to follow your passion and make due with your dream”, Frenchy explains.
+You found a way to follow your passion and make do with your dream”, Frenchy explains.
 “Now you can look back and feel great that you contributed in some small way to the sport you love!”

 “Yeah, ninety percent of all dreams die out and break hearts” acknowledges Charmy.
 “That is why I never build expectations and create goals for myself”.